-In this Provider Spotlight webinar, Unyte Health is excited to welcome Alternative Family Services’ CEO, Marsha Lewis, Mental Health Director, Tricca Hodges, LCSW and Brittany Ratiani, LMFT.
-Hosted by Rebecca Knowles, Director of Research and Education at Unyte Health, this webinar will explore the implementation of the Safe and Sound Protocol (SSP) within the Alternative Family Services organization.
+In this Provider Spotlight webinar, Unyte Health welcomed Alternative Family Services’ Mental Health Director, Tricca Hodges, LCSW and Brittany Ratiani, LMFT.
+Hosted by Rebecca Knowles, Director of Research and Education at Unyte Health, this webinar explores the implementation of the Safe and Sound Protocol (SSP) within the Alternative Family Services organization.

 - The implementation of the SSP within AFS programs and how it differentiates their offerings from other organizations

 - The SSP delivery model: influencing factors and changes over time

 - Success strategies for working with clients and the SSP: titration and a slow approach